unixorn/zsh-quickstart-kit/README.md

 ### Fonts

-This setup includes a prompt theme that requires a powerline-compatible font.
+This setup includes a prompt theme that requires a powerline-compatible font in your terminal.
 Fonts that are powerline-compatible include glyphs used to display the nice branch icon that the theme in this `.zshrc` uses, among other useful glyphs.
-Here are a few good ones I've found:
+Here are a few good powerline fonts I've found:

 * [fantasque-sans](https://github.com/belluzj/fantasque-sans) - Another powerline font
 * [hack](http://sourcefoundry.org/hack/) - Designed for devs by devs, and happens to be pretty as well.
 * [Input Mono](http://input.fontbureau.com/) - A nice font designed for coding
-* [powerline-fonts collection](https://github.com/Lokaltog/powerline-fonts) - A collection of fonts patched to include powerline glyphs
+* [powerline-fonts collection](https://github.com/Lokaltog/powerline-fonts) - A collection of fonts that are pre-patched to include powerline glyphs.

 ### OS X

 1. Download iTerm2 from [http://www.iterm2.com](http://www.iterm2.com).
-Seriously, never use Terminal again.
+It is considerably nicer than the stock Terminal application that comes with OS X. Seriously, never use Terminal again.
 2. Install the current version of Homebrew from [http://brew.sh/](http://brew.sh/).
-3. `brew install stow`
+3. Install GNU Stow with `brew install stow`
 4. Homebrew has a newer version of zsh than the one Apple ships, so `brew install zsh` to install it.
 5. Switch your shell to zsh
     1. System Preferences -> Users & Groups.
     2. Unlock the preferences
     3. Select your user
     4. Select advanced options
-    5. Set your login shell to `/bin/zsh` (or `/usr/local/bin/zsh` if you decided to use a newer version from brew)
+    5. Set your login shell to `/bin/zsh` (or `/usr/local/bin/zsh` if you decided to use the newer version packaged by brew)
 6. Install some powerline compatible fonts from one of the links in the Fonts section above.
     1. Clone the [powerline-fonts](https://github.com/Lokaltog/powerline-fonts) repository, or download [Input Mono](http://input.fontbureau.com/).
     2. Copy the fonts into `~/Library/Fonts`.